barmag/aind-planning/heuristic_analysis.md

 # Heuristic Analysis
 In this analysis the results of running different search stratigies on the 3 cargo problems are presented.
-The search is performed without heuristics.
-The metrics prvided are number of node expansions, number of goal test, teim elapsed, and optimality of solution.
+The search is performed without and without heuristics to compare the performance of uninformed and informed search algorithms.
+The metrics prvided are number of node expansions, number of goal test, time elapsed, and optimality of solution.

 ## Problem 1
 | Algorithm | Nodes | Goal Tests | Time | Optimality |